Cleichleiter/technical-kb/kb/active-directory/Active-Directory-Security-Assessment-Overview.md

-Privileged identity and adminCount behavior
+\- Privileged identity and `adminCount` behavior

-Shadow admin and delegation paths
+\- Shadow admin and delegation paths

-Kerberos and crypto configuration risks
+\- Kerberos and crypto configuration risks

-Trust and boundary security
+\- Trust and boundary security